Overview

 Beginners: Fidelity has better learning materials on its site.
 Plus, it is the only broker

 in this competition with branch locations and in-person events.
-Webull has easier to learn trading
+Webull has easier-to-learn trading

-tools and a demo mode which would also be good for new investors.
+tools and a demo mode, which would also be good for new investors.

 Small Accounts: Neither firm has any bothersome fees.